jayed-tz/docuware-code-challenge/README.md

 OpenAPI support has been enabled, the swagger documentation can be found at: `https://localhost:7150/swagger/index.html`

-> The DB connection string will be supplied through the email
+> Replace the DB connection string with your own

 ### Identity
 ##### Retrieve a jwt token